SybelBlue/slides/main-slides.md

 +++ <!-- .slide: data-auto-animate -->
 ### Conversion from Code-Writing

-Start with your Code-Writing Solution
+Start with your Code-Writing Solution.
 <!-- .element: class="fragment fade-in" -->

 Add `?blanks?` and mark `#given` lines.